Want to experience all Barbados has to offer?

 There are also two lighthouses and three churches in this parish to visit and experience.

-For more information, see our page on the parish of St. Lucy.
+For more information, check out our page on the parish of St. Lucy.

 St. George is located in the middle of Barbados, overlooking both the south and west coasts.